kelreeeeey/yap/content/Reading npy files in Odin.md

 }
 ```

 That is an Odin's `struct`.
-How did he know it? well, I am assuming He just read the Ogawa docs.
+How did He know it? well, I am assuming He just read the Ogawa docs.
 Notice that Bill, G. used `[5]byte` as the type for `magic` field which was encoded while Ogawa
 file format is created, and save information "Ogawa" as the magic.

 I ain't going through all the fields of the Ogawa `File_Header struct` above, since it is not
 my concern.
-The major things i saw from Bill's works is that, we have to know certain things;
+The major things I saw from Bill's works is that, we have to know certain things;

 1. What are the information the header would be holding.
 2. How the informations are being laidout in memory.